Spherical maximal functions and Hardy spaces for Fourier integral operators: Maximal theorems

 as well, thereby concluding the proof. \end{proof}

 \begin{remark} It is natural to ask whether one can extend \eqref{eq:maximalhyp1} to more general $f\in\Hps$.
-Here one approach is to recall that, for $f\in C(\Rn)$, one has $\A_{t}f=b(tD)f$ for $b=\wh{\psi\ud\sigma}$.
-Since $b(tD):\Sw'(\Rn)\to\Sw'(\Rn)$ continuously, $\A_{t}f$ can be extended in a distributional sense to general $f\in\Sw'(\Rn)$.
-Moreover, $b(tD)f\in L^{p}(\Rn)$ if $f\in\Hps$, as follows from Proposition \ref{prop:FIObounds1} and the proof of Theorem \ref{thm:maximalhyp1}, so that this extension of \eqref{eq:defM} also makes sense pointwise almost everywhere.
-Of course, there is a subtlety here regarding the choice of a pointwise representative of $b(tD)f\in L^{p}(\Rn)$ for different values of $t\in[1,2]$, but this can be dealt with as in the proof of Theorem \ref{thm:maximalFIO1}.
-By approximation, \eqref{eq:maximalhyp1} then extends to all $f\in\Hps$ if $p<\infty$.
+Here one approach is to recall that, if $f\in C(\Rn)\cap \Hps$, then $\A_{t}f=b(tD)f$ as distributions, where $b=\wh{\psi\ud\sigma}$.
+Moreover, as in the proof of Theorem \ref{thm:maximalhyp1} one can show that, by identifying $\A_{t}f$ and $b(tD)f$, one obtains an extension of \eqref{eq:defM} to general $f\in\Hps$ which makes sense pointwise almost everywhere.
+Of course, there is a subtlety here regarding the choice of a pointwise representative of $b(tD)f\in L^{p}(\Rn)$ for different values of $t\in[1,2]$, but this can be dealt with in the exact same manner as in the proof of Theorem \ref{thm:maximalFIO1}.
+More precisely, one can choose these representatives in such a way that $x\mapsto \sup_{1\leq t\leq 2}|b(tD)f(x)|$ is measurable.
+By approximation, \eqref{eq:maximalhyp1} then extends to all $f\in\Hps$.